-Results from the PEK evaluation will provide valuable information for determining the best and most cost-effective strategies for preparing children for school.
+Results from the PEK evaluation provide useful information for determining effective strategies for preparing children for school.
 In addition to providing information on the effectiveness of the overall PEK model, the evaluation offers insights into what components of the model seem integral and what components may need to be strengthened or may be more discretionary.
-Ultimately, the PEK evaluation will also incorporate an analysis that provides information on the cost-effectiveness of the overall program.
+The PEK evaluation also includes a separate report on the cost-effectiveness of the overall program.

-This section provides a preliminary list of "lessons learned" in the PEK evaluation that may hold policy implications.
-These include initial lessons about what seems important to the program's success, and what has not worked as well or may be more discretionary.
-Seven years after receiving initial program funding and six years after serving the first group of children, a number of programmatic successes and challenges have been identified.
-Evaluators will continue modifying and adding to this list as part of the program's evaluation continues through spring 2012.
+This section provides a list of "lessons learned" from the PEK evaluation that may be useful to practitioners and policymakers making decisions about planning and funding early childhood programs.
+These include lessons about what seems important to the program's success, and what has not worked as well.
+Eight years after receiving initial program funding and seven years after serving the first group of children, a number of programmatic successes and challenges have been identified.